zenglenn42/CityMatch/README.md

   }
 ```

-In a scaled-up effort, it might make sense to split out each translated catalog into it's own file so new languages could be added without contention for the single file currently holding all catalogs.
+In a scaled-up effort, it might make sense to split out each translated catalog into its own file so new languages could be added without contention for the single file currently holding all catalogs.
 Plus namespacing could be leveraged to prevent collision of symbolic names for strings.

 But the app is relatively small and it's just me at the helm so I can't really justify the effort to split that out just now.
 Really wish JS had enumerated types, though.